 Beer is the most popular beverage in the Czech Republic.
 Its production is characterised by top quality and a tradition going back centuries.
-Small as well as large breweries are to be found throughout the country.
-They produce the unique Czech lager (bottom-fermented beer).
+Small as well as large breweries are to be found throughout the whole country.
+They produce a unique Czech lager (bottom-fermented beer).
 The most famous brands of Czech beer are Pilsner Urquell (the original Pils) and Budvar (the original Budweiser).
 Beer is usually drunk with small bites of meat or cheese.
-Beer is consumed mainly in special beer halls or pubs, which usually have only a limited choice of meals.
+Beer is consumed mainly in special beer halls or pubs, which usually have a limited choice of meals.

 Typical Czech specialities